Speak with a safari expert

 SEARCH OUR SAFARIS

-For the most part, the big cats of Africa need no introduction, and are the highlight of any African safari.
-But it is not necessarily common knowledge that seven other cat species call Africa home.
+Africa is synonymous with its majestic big cats, but the continent is also home to a host of lesser-known felines (Felidae).
+The big cats of Africa need no introduction and are the highlight of any African safari.
+But there are seven other African cat species that call the continent home.
 Most of these are small, secretive and seldom seen, even by the researchers attempting to learn more about their behaviour and ecology.
 They may not be as well-known as the big cats, or indeed as easy to see, but these medium-sized and small cats are equally beguiling.
-They also face the same threats – habitat loss, deforestation, bushmeat poaching and indiscriminate snares are sweeping threats to wildlife regardless of size.
+They also face the same threats – habitat loss, deforestation, bushmeat poaching and indiscriminate snaring: sweeping threats to wildlife regardless of size.

-These are the ten cat species of Africa (as recognised by the Cat Classification Task Force of the IUCN’s Cat Specialist Group):
+These are the ten African cat species (as recognised by the Cat Classification Task Force of the IUCN’s Cat Specialist Group):

 1. African lion – Panthera leo

-The largest of our cat species and the second largest in the world, these iconic big cats are the apex predator in all of the African wilderness areas in which they occur.
-They are also the only true social cat species on the planet, and one of the most sought-after species on any African safari.
+The largest of our cat species and the second largest in the world, these iconic big cats are the apex predators in all of the African wilderness areas in which they occur.
+They are also the only true social African cat species (and in the world, in fact!), and one of the most sought-after species on any African safari.

-In 2014, the IUCN assessed their population as ranging from between 23,000 to 39,000 individuals but more recent assessments from Panthera and other conservation organisations now suggest that there may be less than 20,000 wild lions in Africa.
-Lions are classified as ‘vulnerable’ on the IUCN Red List.
+In 2025, the IUCN assessed their population as ranging from 22,000 and 25,000 individuals, but some assessments from Panthera and other conservation organisations suggest that there may be fewer than 20,000 wild lions in Africa.
+Lions are classified as ‘Vulnerable’ on the IUCN Red List.

 Keen to spot big cats in the wild?
 We have ready-made safaris to choose from, or ask us to build one just for you.